 Working for the railroads exposes workers to many dangerous conditions.
 People may suffer harm due to derailments, issues when connecting cars, or accidents that occur in maintenance shops.
 Even people employed as ticket agents or as waitstaff in dining cars may endure injuries during incidents that entitle them to compensation.

 Just as serious are the potential long-term effects of working for a railroad company.
 Many of these locomotives emit toxic fumes that can poison a person’s lungs or bloodstream.
-The railroads have also been notorious for using harsh chemicals or insulators such as asbestos that are known carcinogens.
+The railroads have also been notorious for using harsh chemicals or insulators such as asbestos which are known carcinogens.
 An experienced Ohio railroad injury lawyer could help to investigate the cause of an injury or disease and to make a link between a person’s condition and their time spent working for a railroad.

 Pursuing Injury Claims for Fair Payments